Probate Q&A Series

 Understanding the Probate Process When an Executor Opens Probate

 When a person dies owning assets in North Carolina, their estate must often go through probate.
 Probate is the legal process that validates a will, identifies assets, pays debts and taxes, and distributes property to beneficiaries.
-When someone named in a will as the executor (also called the personal representative) opens probate, they begin this process in the clerk of court’s office in the county where the decedent lived.
+When someone named in a will as the executor (also called the personal representative) opens probate, they begin this process in the clerk of superior court’s office in the county where the decedent was domiciled at death.

 Here are the key steps an executor takes to open probate in North Carolina:

-• File a Petition for Probate: The executor submits a petition to the clerk of court asking to admit the will to probate and to obtain authority to act.
-This petition includes the decedent’s name, date of death, and a request to be appointed personal representative under N.C.G.S. § 28A-7-1.
+• Apply for Probate and Letters Testamentary: The executor applies to the clerk of superior court to admit the will to probate and to obtain authority to act.
+This application includes the decedent’s name, date of death, and a request to be appointed personal representative under N.C.G.S. § 28A-7-1.

 • Present the Original Will and Death Certificate: The executor brings the original signed will and a certified copy of the death certificate to the clerk’s office.
 The clerk reviews these documents to confirm authenticity.